 Advising and Tutoring

-Professional academic advisors in the college-based resource centers, the Educational Opportunity Program, and the Undergraduate Advising Center are available to assist students in-person and remotely.
+Professional academic advisors in the Educational Opportunity and Pathways Program (EOPP) and the Undergraduate Advising Center (UAC) are available to assist students in-person and remotely.

 All freshmen and undeclared students have an assigned advisor in the Undergraduate Advising Center.
 Sophomores, juniors, and seniors with declared majors can meet with an advisor from their college advising team.
 These advisors also work in the Undergraduate Advising Center.